| |

 far, and it is dedicated to St Anthony.
 The external façade is very simple as

-and altars to see.
+the interiors where there are some interesting canvasses and altars to see.
 The Mother Church is dedicated to the Holy Mary of the

 Graces.
 It was built in the XVI century and during the XVII century it was